TimSirmovics/FanControl.NvThermalSensors/README.md

 ## To install

-1. Compile the solution.
+1. Download FanControl.NvThermalSensors.dll from the [Releases](https://github.com/TimSirmovics/FanControl.NvThermalSensors/releases) page
-2. Copy FanControl.NvThermalSensors.dll from the release directory into the FanControl "plugins" folder.
+2. Place it into the FanControl "plugins" folder.